64 Educational Brain Breaks Your Students Will Love

 Learn more: Sage Journals

-Directed drawing activities walk your students through the process step-by-step so anyone can create their very own masterpiece.
+Directed-drawing activities are perfect educational brain breaks.
+They walk your students through the process step-by-step so anyone can create their very own masterpiece.
 Teachers can lead the session by drawing on the whiteboard or chart paper while students follow along.
 Even better, there are plenty of videos on YouTube that lead the lesson, giving you a little break too.
 We have done the work and gathered some our favorite free directed-drawing activities for kids.
 Grab your favorite art supplies and get creative!

 Make a slideshow of your favorite GIFs and have your kids act them out.
 Funny animals are a good place to start!